YADengUU/Data_Lab_2025/README.md

 > Counting the number of lines in .pvar and .psam files may seem like a quick way to determine the number of variants and individuals, but it is **not always the best choice** because header lines can mislead the count and .pgen may contain different numbers of variants or sample.
 Although .pvar lists all variants, some might have been **excluded** in the .pgen file due to filtering, missingness or quality control; .psam lists all samples, ut some may be **excluded** if the .pgen file was created wit a subset of individuals.
 Hence, the number of valid variants and samples may be fewer than what were listed in the .pvar and .psam.

 > Instead, PLINK2 can provide the correct counts such as by running any commands like: `plink2 --pfile your-file --freq --out summary`.
-Its output should include something like "...samples loaded from ... ...variants loaded from ...", which is accuract and accounts for active data.
+Its output should include something like "...samples loaded from ... ...variants loaded from ...", which is accurate and accounts for active data.

 #### Question 6:
 With the filtering criteria for SNP missing call rates>1%, how many SNPs should be excluded?